 The safest choice for most peanut butter stains on dry clean only garments is to point out and identify the stain to your professional cleaner as soon as possible.
 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover pen before putting the garment in the dryer bag.

-Peanut Butter Stains on Carpet and Upholstery
+Peanut Butter Stains on Carpet

 After you have removed as much of the peanut butter as possible, mix a solution of two cups warm water, one tablespoon liquid dishwashing detergent and two tablespoons distilled white vinegar.
 Dip a clean white cloth, paper towel, or sponge in the solution and wring out excess moisture.
 Working from the outside edge of the stain toward the center, begin cleaning the peanut butter stain.
 Working from the outside toward the center will keep the stain from spreading.
 Keep moving to a clean area of the cloth as the stain is lifted from the carpet into the cloth.

 To rinse, use another clean cloth dipped in plain water to wipe down the stain.
-It is important to do this step because if you leave soapy residue in the carpet it will actually attract soil.
+It is important to do this step because if you leave a soapy residue on the carpet it will actually attract soil.
 Allow the area to air dry with no direct heat.
 Vacuum to lift and restore carpet fibers.